phage-nz/infosec-bazaar/honeypots/windows/readme.md

   - **Optional:** TCP 445 (SMB) from all IP's.
   - TCP 3389 (RDP) from all IP's.
 - Setup is complete.
 Keep an eye out for signs of anomalous activity or compromise.

+## Rollback
+Due to the possibility that an actor may return using the same credentials, post-compromise rollback isn't as straight forward as just reverting to snapshot:
+- Reimplement the restricted firewall profile.
+- Restore your host from snapshot.
+- RDP to the host and reset user credentials.
+- Clear event logs.
+- Take a fresh snapshot.
+- Once the snapshot has completed, open the host to the public again.

 ## FAQ
 **How long will it take to be compromised?**